ginatrapani/hashtag-goals/README.md

 # #goals.py

 A goal progress reporter for todo.txt users who do a weekly (or less often) review of tasks and projects.
+Connects to Google Calendar for events tagged with a +Project.

 ## Usage
     python \#goals.py [todo.txt] [done.txt] [#goals.txt]